Dinosaur-Park/heyelb/README.md

 Prepare

   1. you have to a k8s cluster

+Installation

-  2. configure a volume to store data. for example: nfs, pv&pvc, hostpath
+  1. configure a volume to store data. for example: nfs, pv&pvc, hostpath

      as following about "hostpath":